alexfernandez/alexfernandez.github.io/2022/kubernetes-right-tool.md

 He does not want to bother his friend the engineer, plus he fears the price tag.
-So he builds a really huge plank of wood (3), using lots and lots of wood.
+So he makes plans to build a really thick plank of wood (3).
+He does not really know the amount of wood needed, so to be sure he goes for a two-meter tall "plank".
+There are no tree trunks this tall, so a more complex structure with many layers is required.
 This takes forever and he is not really happy with the result.
-Also it is now taller than a cow, so the cows cannot get on top of it;
-He needs a cumbersome tapered structure at the ends.
+Also it is now taller than a cow, so the cattle need a cumbersome tapered structure at the ends to be able to climb it.
+Meanwhile costs skyrocket due to the insane amounts of wood and labor required.

 The engineer comes by and suggests a simple cable-stayed bridge (4), which would not be a huge investment compared to all the materials already used: poured concrete and steel cables.
+The cowboy, having invested so much effort and time, tells her that he will go on with his project.

+This contrived example tries to illustrate the reality of software projects as they grow: the techniques that were once appropriate may become a real

 ## Conclusion